SafeMath¶

 Why builtins, not a stdlib contract¶

-EVM-style SafeMath libraries exist because Solidity 0.8 only added checked-by-default arithmetic recently.
-Fourier v1 keeps the raw + - * / opcodes wraparound / divide-to-zero (matching the underlying VM semantics in vm/machine.py), so users opt into checks per-call.
+EVM-style SafeMath libraries exist because checked-by-default arithmetic arrived only in Solidity 0.8.
+Fourier keeps the raw + - * / opcodes wraparound / divide-to-zero (matching the underlying VM semantics in vm/machine.py); checks are opt-in per call.

 Compiling to inlined opcodes — rather than a callout to a deployed library — avoids cross-contract call cost (no CALL, no gas forwarding overhead) and keeps the runtime entirely native.